 sudo apt-get update && sudo apt-get upgrade -y && sudo apt-get upgrade -y && sudo apt-get dist-upgrade -y && sudo apt-get autoremove -y

-In order to run Linux GUI applications on Bash On Ubuntu on Windows, you must:
+In order to run Linux GUI applications using WSL, you must:

 - Install a X server for Windows